Zaitun101/smartcalc/README.md

 Backend written on C, GUI - qt6, C++;

-Calcutator get a string, after clic to '=' send this string to validator, if exxpression is correct, I parse this string to lexeme, and push them to stack.
+Calcutator get a string, after clic to '=' send this string to validator, if expression is correct, I parse this string to lexeme, and push them to stack.
 Then make correct order of lexemes (to reverse polish notation) only then get an answer and send it to GUI

+Also here is unit-testes, that make me sure, that calculator work correct, even with complex expressions.

 If exxpression  uncorrect you'll get a warning